 - Easier mounting, directly to the frame.

 We could spend some time and debunk or argue the points above (for both trailer axle types), but that’s not our point.
 Personally, I argue that both sides are right — within their scope.
 In other words, there are right times and situations for each trailer axle style.
+There are even right times for axles without suspension, though very rare.

 Trailer Axle Loading